-The Operations and Maintenance Fund is budgeted to end FY2020 with an excess of \$3,450 after transfers.
+The Operations and Maintenance Fund is budgeted to end FY2020 with an excess of \$10,490 after transfers.

-Total revenue in the Operations and Maintenance Fund is budgeted to increase \$301,148 or 5.93% from the FY2019 Budget and is comprised of the following changes:
+Total revenue in the Operations and Maintenance Fund is budgeted to increase \$177,931 or 3.31% from the FY2020 Budget and is comprised of the following changes:

-- 0.93% increase in Property Tax revenue due to a 1.50% increase in EAV and a flat tax levy compared to prior year - 91.18% increase in State Sources revenue based around FY2018 actual, along with estimates on how Illinois State will move forward in Higher Education funding - 90.48% increase in Investment Earnings directly related to increased interest rates and an increase in cash on hand - 6.91% decrease in Tuition and Fee revenue associated with reduced enrollment
+- 4.88% increase in Property Tax revenue due to a 2.65% increase in EAV and a flat tax levy compared to prior year - 3.08% decrease in State Sources revenue revenue based on flat state funding and a reduction of credit hours greater than other Illinois Community Colleges, hence reducing Black Hawk College allocation from ICCB - 70.00% decrease in Investment Earnings directly related to decreased interest rates

-Total expenditures in the Operations and Maintenance Fund are budgeted to increase \$236,488 or 5.13% from the FY2019 Budget and are comprised of the following changes:
+Total expenditures in the Operations and Maintenance Fund are budgeted to increase \$45,891 or 0.95% from the FY2020 Budget and are comprised of the following changes:

-- 4.10% increase in Salaries as a result of negotiated contracts and restructuring - 8.93% increase in Benefits as a result of negotiated contracts, restructuring, and projected claims for FY2020 - 10.07% increase in Contractual Services associated with facilities - 5.57% increase in Materials and Supplies to more closely reflect anticipated actual needs - 3.29% increase in Utilities expense associated with increased rates from the utility companies offset through renovations and the installation of energy efficient LED lighting
+- 9.53% increase in Benefits as a result of negotiated contracts, restructuring, and projected claims for FY2021 based on historical claims - 4.16% increase in Contractual Services associated with facilities - 5.92% increase in Materials and Supplies to more closely reflect anticipated actual needs - 1.53% increase in Utilities expense associated with increased rates from the utility companies and additional facility square footage, offset through renovations and the installation of energy efficient LED lighting - 2.15% decrease in Salaries as a result of restructuring

-Total revenue is projected to increase \$1,133,337 or 26.70% from FY2011 actual, driven primarily by a 37.14% increase in Property Tax revenue, a 12.76% increase in Tuition and Fee revenue, a \$100,000 increase in investment revenue, and the addition of a contingency budget, partially offset by a 7.72% decrease in Facility Rental Revenue and a 17.16% decrease in State Funding.
+Total revenue is projected to increase \$1,350,932 or 32.13% from FY2012 actual, driven primarily by a 39.92% increase in Property Tax revenue, a 223.93% increase in Facility Rental revenue, and the addition of an investment budget and contingency budget, partially offset by a 19.71% decrease in State Funding.

-Total expenditures are projected to increase \$1,092,727 or 29.09% from FY2011 actual, driven primarily by a 14.56% increase in Salaries and Benefits, an 80.40% increase in Contractual Services, a 20.65% increase in Materials and Supplies, and a 17.69% increase in Utilities.
-These increases are partially offset by a 95.39% decrease in Fixed Charges.
+Total expenditures are projected to increase \$1,050,959 or 27.34% from FY2012 actual, driven primarily by a 10.49% increase in Salaries and Benefits, an 65.77% increase in Contractual Services, a 33.99% increase in Materials and Supplies, and a 34.93% increase in Utilities.
+These increases are partially offset by a 96.07% decrease in Fixed Charges.

-Operations and Maintenance Revenue and Expenditure Summary FY2011 through FY2020
+Operations and Maintenance Revenue and Expenditure Summary FY2012 through FY2021